John Brown Farm State Historic Site: The Browns' first house in North Elba

-It is sometimes forgotten that when the Browns first came to the Adirondacks, in 1849, North Elba did not exist and the farmhouse had not yet been built.
+When the Browns first came to the Adirondacks, in 1849, North Elba did not exist and the farmhouse had not yet been built.
 North Elba was separated from the town of Keene effective January 1, 1850.

-John Brown rented from "Cone" Flanders a little house.
+John Brown rented a little house from "Cone" Flanders.
 His daughter Ruth described it in a letter:

 The little house of Mr. Flanders, which was to be our home, was the second house we came to after crossing the mountain from Keene.
 It had one good-sized room below, which answered pretty well for kitchen, dining-room, and parlour; also a pantry and two bedrooms; and the chamber furnished space for four beds—so that whenever a stranger or wayfaring man entered our gate, he was not turned away.

 The "chamber" was the unfinished attic, or second story.
 This small house sheltered a family of ten, one or more colored helpers, and occasional guests.
-The ten in the family were Mr. and Mrs. Brown, five sons—Owen, Frederick, Watson, Salmon, and Oliver—and three daughters, Ruth, Annie, and Sarah.
-(John Jr. and Jason were married and living separately.)
+The ten in the family were Brown and his wife Mary, five sons (Owen, Frederick, Watson, Salmon, and Oliver) and three daughters (Ruth, Annie, and Sarah).
+(His other sons, John Jr. and Jason were married and living separately.)
 They lived in this house for two years, until Brown moved his family and his cattle to Akron, Ohio, where he needed to be while winding up his wool business.
 The Flanders house burned in the first half of the 20th century.